-1850: Back in the mid-1800s, people developed different methods to collect the menstrual flow.
-One such was using an apron, which was not a comfortable option and got heavy and stinky.
-Women were known to even pin cotton and flannel into their bloomers.
+Back in the mid-1800s, women developed different methods to collect the menstrual blood.
+One such period products used was created using an apron, which was not a comfortable option.
+The apron used to get heavy and smelly.
+It also affected women’s menstrual and intimate hygiene.

-1972: Early in the 1970s, an upgraded version of the pad with an adhesive strip was introduced into the market.
+Early in the 1970s, the conversations around menstruation were changing and the very few menstrual companies aimed to make periods more comfortable.
+For the same, an upgraded version of the pad with an adhesive strip was introduced into the market by Stayfree.
 This one was bigger and preferred by women as it didn’t restrict body movements.